Rayness/ClipTide/README.md

 ![Screenshot 2024-12-14 200941](https://github.com/user-attachments/assets/9b14f2e2-299f-4740-bcfa-a9d411f701ed)

 > [!NOTE]
 > This small program is designed to download video content in audio and video formats from YouTube video hosting.
 It all runs in Python using the [ydl](https://github.com/ytdl-org/youtube-dl) library for downloading videos, and [rich](https://github.com/Textualize/rich) for the console interface.
+In addition, ffmpeg is also used, it has already been downloaded and placed in the program folder.

 > [!IMPORTANT]
 > ### Please note!